Understanding the Cabinet Door Profiles at Cutting Edge

 As long as you understand how your supplier’s cabinet door profiles work, this is a much better method.
 However, the key is your understanding – so let’s dive in and look at how Cutting Edge’s profile codes work!

-Cabinet door profile options at Cutting Edge
+Cabinet Door Profiles at Cutting Edge

 First, you need to understand the parts of a cabinet door.
 Most cabinet doors have five pieces; two rails, two stiles, and a centre panel.
 Different profile codes apply to different areas of these five pieces.